Hypercubers/hypercubing.xyz/docs/puzzles/hypercuboids.md

 ## 5D+ Hypercuboids
-This hypercuboids are not studied yet, except for some "simpler" versions with a lots of $1$- s.
+These hypercuboids haven't been studied yet, except for some "simpler" versions with lots of $1$'s.